Following the publication of the National Bus Strategy on the 15 March 2021.

 As required under the Bus Services Act 2017 please find our Notice of Intent to implement an Enhanced Partnership by April 2022 below -

-If you require further information please contact -
+If you require further information please access the below link -

 Transport and travel in Hull is a hot topic and everyone has an opinion on it.